apache/geode/Sizing-a-Geode-Cluster.md

 ###### Notes on GC

-When it comes to GC, the most important goal is to avoid full GC’s, as they cause stop the world pauses, which can cause a GemFire data node to be unresponsive, and as a result expelled from the cluster.
+When it comes to GC, the most important goal is to avoid full GC’s, as they cause stop the world pauses, which can cause a Geode data node to be unresponsive, and as a result expelled from the cluster.
 The permanent generation space can trigger a full GC as well, which happens when it fills up.
 It should be sized to avoid this.
 In addition, the JVM can be instructed to garbage collect the permanent generation space along with CMS GC using the following option:

         -XX:+CMSClassUnloadingEnabled